rgrjnr/ze-11/src/cases/revolut.md

 ## Design

 With the strategy clearly defined and initial ideas tested, we transitioned into the Design phase.
 This stage was focused on building clear, intuitive interfaces that improved the user experience across both onboarding and account cancellation flows.
-In terms of visual design, we chose to follow Revolut’s existing UI kit—adhering to the brand’s color palette, typography, and overall aesthetic.
+In terms of visual design, we chose to follow Revolut’s existing UI kit; adhering to the brand’s color palette, typography, and overall aesthetic.
 Our aim wasn’t to reinvent the visuals, but rather to make thoughtful UX-focused adjustments that simplify and enhance the overall user journey.

 ### UI Kit